Yyyyaaaannnnoooo/MD5-core/README.md

 MD5 Core consists of three main components:

-1. Web Interface: A React-based frontend where users can input text
+1. Web Interface: where users can input text

 2. MD5 Hashing: The input text is processed through the MD5 algorithm to generate a 128-bit hash

 3. MIDI Composition: The hash is sent via OSC protocol to SuperCollider, which generates a musical composition based on requiem chords.
-The resulting composition is served over MIDI.
+The resulting composition is served over MIDI

 Each hash produces a unique musical piece that reflects the solemn, memorial nature of a funeral mass.